cpoulio/Node.js/README.md

         ;;
 esac
 ```
-## Check Variables
-This script section outputs the values of key variables, useful for debugging and ensuring correct setup:
-- `echo "${NODEJSFILE}"`: Displays the filename for the NodeJS installation.
-- `echo "${FILEPATH}"`: Shows the path where NodeJS binaries are stored.
-- `echo "${NODE_VERSION}"`: Prints the currently set NodeJS version.
-- `echo "DATE=${DATE}"` and `printf "DATE=%s\n" ${DATE}`: Both commands output the current date and time, useful for logging and timestamping operations in the script.
-- *These commands help verify that all necessary variables are properly initialized before the script performs more complex tasks.

 ## Additional Notes
 - The script assumes mailx is configured for sending emails.
 - Proper error handling is in place to exit the installation or uninstallation process upon encountering any significant failure, ensuring robustness.